 No interference of religious dogmas

-Basic administration works effectively, is very well developed and, except for the judicial system, compares favorably to many developed countries.
-Whatever is needed for the functioning of a good administration, such as courts, tax collection and local authorities, is in place and implemented in Qatar.
-Water and sanitation are practically ubiquitous.
-The high urbanization rate of over 99% eases the administrative reach.
-E-government is omnipresent and expanding, and online services are widely used.
+The country’s basic administration operates efficiently and, except for the judicial system, compares favorably with that of many developed countries.
+All the elements needed for effective administration, such as courts, tax collection services and local authorities, are in place and implemented in Qatar.
+Access to water, sanitation and electricity is practically ubiquitous.
+The high urbanization rate of over 99% facilitates administrative reach.
+E-government services are omnipresent and expanding, and online functions are widely used.
 Qatari citizens and residents can access many government services online or via mobile phone applications (e.g., there is an SMS reminder option for court hearings).
-The system is effective and updated on a regular basis, and a 2018 study by Qatar University’s Social and Economic Survey Research Institute (SESRI) found that overall levels of satisfaction among Qatari nationals and foreigners with public administration was high, although there was significant variation between different demographic groups.
+The system is effective and regularly updated, and proved resilient in the face of the pandemic.
+Even the pandemic did not significantly hamper basic administration functions.

-In preparation for the 2022 FIFA World Cup, Qatar has already built a network of roads, railways, an underground metro and a light rail line.
+In preparation for the 2022 FIFA World Cup, Qatar built a network of roads, railways, an underground metro and a light-rail line.

-However, the observed efficiency in most government administrative functions is not reflected in the judicial system.
-Migrants do not have the same level of access to the state’s bureaucracy, especially regarding addressing grievances.
-Human rights organizations have criticized the inefficiency and unfairness of the judicial system, particularly in relation to disputes between natives and foreigners, and they have called for revamping the system.
+However, the efficiency observed in most government administrative functions is not reflected in the judicial system.
+Migrants do not have the same level of access to the state’s bureaucracy, especially when seeking to address grievances.
+Human rights organizations have criticized the judicial system’s inefficiency and unfairness, particularly regarding disputes between natives and foreigners, and have called for the system to be revamped.

 Basic administration